khlaphony/pandemonium/README.md

 # project pandemonium

 ## description
-CLI turn based card RPG written in C for algorithm practice.
+CLI turn based card RPG Prototype written in C for algorithm practice.
 Heavily inspired by SMT's Devil Survivor series for the 3DS, Slay the Spire and Granblue Fantasy.